wballard/starphleet/_harp/public/index.md

 * This is no specific API
 * There are no mandated programming languages

+Services are run in LXC containers, and as such don't have acess to the entire machine, they are root in their own world of a container.
+This is convenient, particularly when making custom buildpacks as you can just use `apt-get install` without a sudo.

+Containers are thrown away often, on each new version, and each server reboot.
+So, while you do have local filesystem access inside a container running a service, don't count on it living any lenght of time.

 ## Autodeploy
 This is really easy.
 Just commit and push to the repository referenced in the orders.
 Every ship will get it.